-The Central London School of Anaesthesia is composed of two London Teaching Hospitals and a number of general and specialist hospitals in the London area, who have joined together to provide training in all aspects of anaesthesia.
+The Central London School of Anaesthesia is based around two London Teaching Hospitals - The Royal Free and University College Hospitals and a number of general and specialist hospitals largely based in and around the north and central London area, who have joined together to provide training in all aspects of anaesthesia.
 Our school prospectus describes each hospital.
 This page describes the organisation of our Training Program.
 We provide a full range of subspecialties and research opportunities.
 For details regarding Applications, click here.

-The School is part of the London Deanery.
-It is overseen and administered by a group of consultants who form the School Executive.
+The Central School is overseen and administered by a group of consultants who form the School Executive.
 Close links exist with the College Tutor in each of the hospitals in the school.

 Our training program is divided into three sections.
 Novices and junior anaesthetists can expect to be closely supervised and will attend a day-release ‘Introduction to Anaesthesia’ course.
 In the middle years we provide all the core specialties needed to achieve competencies and pass the necessary exams.
 More senior trainees are given the opportunity to customise their training programs as much as possible, and we aim for flexibility and individual planning.